nsutyrina/RoboBlocks/docs/USERRESEARCH.md

 Observation 5:

-    Observation Statement: Many respondents suggested the inclusion of additional interactive elements, such as augmented reality or voice recognition, to increase engagement.
+    Observation Statement: There is a strong demand for cloud-based project saving and sharing features among users.
-    Supporting Data: Ideas like "augmented reality" to make the robot resemble a Pokémon or "voice recognition to create block programs from the child's commands" show a desire for more dynamic interactions.
+    Supporting Data: Multiple responses mentioned the importance of cloud-based project saving and sharing, such as "Cloud-based project saving and sharing" and "Guided lessons and challenges, Cloud-based project saving and sharing" being highlighted in various answers.
-    Team Action (if any): Explore the feasibility of incorporating augmented reality or voice recognition features to make the app more interactive and engaging.
+    Team Action (if any): Prioritize the integration of cloud storage and sharing capabilities to enable users to save their work, access it from different devices, and collaborate with others.